PDM4AR/exercises/docs/03-informedgraphsearch.md

 You are **NOT allowed** to use any existing graph search function implemented in the libraries such as `networkx`.

 In addition to path correctness, the evaluator measures search efficiency by counting edge-weight accesses made by your implementation.
 Calls through `WeightedGraph.get_weight()` are counted automatically; you do not need to maintain a counter yourself.
 The count reflects how many logical edges your search examines, including repeated examinations.
+This is a valuable proxy for the efficiency of the algorithm, as fewer weight calls correspond to a smaller number of explored nodes.

 For every query, your count is divided by the number of edge-weight accesses made by a reference NetworkX UCS run on the same graph and query: